StephanyPedroso/StephanyPedroso/README.md

 Hi 👋 My name is Stepháñy pedroso
 =================================

-* 🌍  I'm based in Reino Unido
+* 🌍  I'm based in Austria
 * 🖥️  See my portfolio at [https://github.com/StephanyPedroso](http://github.com/StephanyPedroso)
 * ✉️  You can contact me at [stefhanypedroso08@gmail.com](mailto:stefhanypedroso08@gmail.com)
-* 🧠  I'm learning php
+* 🧠  I'm learning php and Python
 * ⚡  ⚡ 👨‍💻 I am a beginner programming student, passionate about technology and always seeking new challenges.
 Currently, I am focused on learning PHP and exploring its various applications.
 I am eager to grow as a developer and contribute to projects that allow me to apply and expand my knowledge.
 Let's face new challenges together!

 <a href="https://www.x.com/stephanype7593" target="_blank" rel="noreferrer"><img